MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-database-parallel-data-warehouse.md

 ::: moniker range=">= aps-pdw-2016-au7 || = sqlallproducts-allversions"
  SET AUTO_CREATE_STATISTICS { ON | OFF }
- When the automatic create statistics option, AUTO_CREATE_STATISTICS, is ON, the Query Optimizer creates statistics on individual columns in the query predicate, as necessary, to improve cardinality estimates for the query plan.
+ When this setting is ON, the query optimizer automatically creates statistics on individual columns in the query predicate.
+The optimizer thereby improves the cardinality estimates for the query plan.
 These single-column statistics are created on columns that do not already have a histogram in an existing statistics object.

- Default is ON for new databases created after upgrading to AU7.
+ The default is ON for new databases created after upgrading to APS AU7.
 The default is OFF for databases created prior to the upgrade.

  For more information about statistics, see [Statistics](/sql/relational-databases/statistics/statistics)

  SET AUTO_UPDATE_STATISTICS { ON | OFF }
- When the automatic update statistics option, AUTO_UPDATE_STATISTICS, is ON, the query optimizer determines when statistics might be out-of-date and then updates them when they are used by a query.
-Statistics become out-of-date after operations insert, update, delete, or merge change the data distribution in the table or indexed view.
-The query optimizer determines when statistics might be out-of-date by counting the number of data modifications since the last statistics update and comparing the number of modifications to a threshold.
+ When this setting is ON, the query optimizer determines when statistics might be out-of-date.
+The optimizer then updates the statistics when they are used by a query.
+Statistics become outdated after the operations of INSERT, UPDATE, DELETE, or MERGE change the data distribution in the table or indexed view.
+The query optimizer determines when statistics might be outdated by counting the number of data modifications since the latest statistics update, and then comparing a threshold to the number of modifications.
 The threshold is based on the number of rows in the table or indexed view.

- Default is ON for new databases created after upgrading to AU7.
+ The default is ON for new databases created after upgrading to APS AU7.
 The default is OFF for databases created prior to the upgrade.

  For more information about statistics, see [Statistics](/sql/relational-databases/statistics/statistics).

  SET AUTO_UPDATE_STATISTICS_ASYNC { ON | OFF }
- The asynchronous statistics update option, AUTO_UPDATE_STATISTICS_ASYNC, determines whether the Query Optimizer uses synchronous or asynchronous statistics updates.
-The AUTO_UPDATE_STATISTICS_ASYNC option applies to statistics objects created for indexes, single columns in query predicates, and statistics created with the CREATE STATISTICS statement.
+ This *asynchronous* statistics update option controls whether the query optimizer uses synchronous or asynchronous statistics updates.
+The option applies to the following items:

+- Statistics objects created for indexes.
+- Single columns in query predicates.
+- Statistics created with the CREATE STATISTICS statement.

- Default is ON for new databases created after upgrading to AU7.
+ The default is ON for new databases created after upgrading to APS AU7.
 The default is OFF for databases created prior to the upgrade.

  For more information about statistics, see [Statistics](/sql/relational-databases/statistics/statistics).
 ::: moniker-end